 What is a court reporter?

-A court reporter is a person whose role it is to prepare a written record (or transcript) of speech from legal proceedings, both in court and out of court.
-Court reporters often use a stenotype machine to ensure accurate transcription however new digital recording technologies are becoming increasingly popular.
+A court reporter is a person whose role is to prepare a written record (or transcript) of speech from legal proceedings, both in court and out of court.
+Court reporters often use a stenotype machine to ensure accurate transcription; however new digital recording technologies are becoming increasingly popular.
 The court reporter prepares official transcripts for the court, translating them if necessary.